OfforA/OfforA/README.md

 - 👀 I want to learn: Java
 - 📫 How to reach me: amanda.d.offor@gmail.com
 - 😄 Pronouns: She/They
 - ⚡ Fun fact: I love horror movies!
+I would watch the Conjuring everyday if I could